morberg/ideon-lunch/README.md

 `scrapy crawl edison`

-to create `edison.ics` which will create this week's menu as daily calendar entries 11:30-12:00.
+to create `edison.ics`.
+This week's daily courses will be calendar entries 11:30-12:00.

 Open the file with your preferred calendar application: